Atypon-OpenSource/manuscripts-json-schema/NOTES.md

 _recursively_ merge the schemas in `$mash.sources`, and the schema defined in `$mash.with`.
 It is very straightforward and it works well.

-The resulting JSON Schema that we add to `ajv` (the JSON schema validator library we are using) looks like this:
+The resulting JSON Schema looks like this:
 ```json
 {
   "$id": "MPAuxiliaryObjectReferenceStyle.json",